nuxeo/nuxeo-bench-site/content/infrastructure.md

 - the database/MongoDB and Graphite nodes are started on demand (but not created)
 - the ELB, ElastiCache and S3 bucket are static

-**All these nodes are setup according to our recommandation.**
+**All these nodes are setup according to our recommendation.**

-The bench is driven by continuous integration jobs (Jenkins).
+The benchmark is driven by continuous integration jobs (Jenkins).

 Here is a list of tools used to perform the benchmark: